'He Did Not Pray': Fallout Grows From Trump's Photo-Op At St. John's Church

 June 2, 2020

-The president, accompanied by his daughter Ivanka, several Cabinet members and Secret Service agents, walked to St. John's nearly 30 minutes before Washington's just-installed 7 p.m. curfew was to begin – timing that added to the chaos and confusion among demonstrators, and which incensed Mayor Muriel Bowser.
+The president, accompanied by his daughter Ivanka, several Cabinet members and Secret Service agents, walked to St. John's nearly 30 minutes before Washington's just-installed 7 p.m. curfew was to begin – timing that added to the chaos and confusion among demonstrators and that incensed Mayor Muriel Bowser.

 "Shameful!"
 Bowser said via Twitter, saying that after "federal police used munitions on peaceful protestors in front of the White House," the city's police force's job of keeping the peace would be made more difficult.